On the superposition principle and non-linear response in spin glasses

-The TRM and ZFC experiments were performed on 8 at.\% CuMn samples cut from the same single-crystal boule grown at Ames Laboratory, and characterized in \cite{zhai:19}.
+The TRM and ZFC experiments were performed on 8 at.\% CuMn samples cut from the same single-crystal boule grown at Ames Laboratory, and characterized in Ref.~\cite{zhai:19}.
 The TRM experiments were performed both at the Indiana University of Pennsylvania on a home-built SQUID magnetometer, capable of sensitivity roughly an order of magnitude greater than commercial devices, and at The University of Texas at Austin on a Quantum Design commercial SQUID magnetometer.
 The ZFC experiments were performed at The University of Texas at Austin on the same equipment as the TRM.
-Both ZFC and TRM protocols use the time at which $S(t,\tw;H)$ peaks to be the measure of $\teff_H$, with $S(t,\tw;H)$ defined by Eq.~\eqref{eq:relaxationS_def}